Why Does Inheritance Tax Exist?

 Historical Background and Evolution of Inheritance Tax

 To fully grasp the reasons behind the existence of inheritance tax in the UK, it is essential to explore its historical background and evolution.
 Inheritance tax has its roots in ancient civilizations, where wealth was often transferred through inheritance.
-In the UK, the concept of taxing inherited wealth can be traced back to the 17th century when the Crown imposed various forms of death duties to fund wars and maintain public finances.

 The modern inheritance tax system, as we know it today, took shape in 1894 with the introduction of the Estate Duty Act.
 This act imposed a tax on the transfer of property upon death.
 Over the years, the tax went through several reforms and changes in rates, thresholds, and exemptions.
 In 1986, the Inheritance Tax Act replaced the Estate Duty Act, which consolidated the various taxes into a single inheritance tax system.